Bergenfrundt/hagrid/README.md

-# You're a wizard, harry.
+# You're a wizard, Harry
-download and run. see what happens.
+Download and run.
+See what happens.

-click Download ZIP and run hagrid.java i take no responsibility for what hagrid does.
+Click Download ZIP and run hagrid.java.
+I take no responsibility for what hagrid does.

-Java hagrid may have some problem but requires no setup.
+hagrid.java may have some problem but requires no setup.

-.Bat hagrid is much more reliable, but only works on windows
+hagrid.bat is much more reliable, but only works on windows

-.Bat hagridB is an alternate to .Bat hagrid if it doesn't work.
-It requires you open the file and replace  "putoyurusernamehere"  with your windows username
+hagridB.bat is an alternate to hagrid.bat if it doesn't work.
+It requires you open the file and replace  "putoyourusernamehere"  with your Windows username.